spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/code-upgrader-supported-extension-scenarios.md

 Code changes on the project level can be delivered to a customer's projects through manifest files.
 The manifest files cover a list of the ways code changes can be done.
-This article aims to describe the ways of plugin registration and module configuration that can be covered by manifests.
+This article aims to describe how ro tegister a plugin and configure modules, that can be covered by manifests.

 To ensure the successful delivery of Spryker updates, we recommend using the extension points that exist in the article.